ItsJuniorDias/Be-The-Hero/README.md

 - Configuration **Express** , a microframework that deals with routes, requests and responses;
 - Configuration **nodemon** to monitor code changes and restart the server automatically when changes occur;

+### Instructions for running the backend

+- After cloning the repository, enter the backend folder and run the npm install command.
+It is a package manager that will download the project's dependencies.
+- After downloading all the dependencies, still inside the backend folder.
+This command is a shortcut to npm knex migrate: latest, which will perform the migrations responsible for creating the tables in the database.
+- With the tables created, run npm start to boot the server.

 ## Frontend

 ### Configuration